 If you are not interested in the why, you can skip straight to the recipe.

-This dough is relatively lean in that it doesn’t contain eggs and has just 5 Tablespoons of butter in it.
-Even so, it browns well thanks to a bit of sugar as well as the milk sugars from the whole milk.
+This dough is relatively lean—it has no eggs and just 5 tablespoons of butter—yet it still browns beautifully thanks to a touch of sugar and the natural milk sugars from whole milk.

 Not only does milk assist in browning, it also provides for a more tender crumb and adds sweetness.
 Could you make this bread with water?
 Yes.
 But the bread won’t be as sweet, and it won’t brown as well.

-Butter is mostly fat, and fat is a lubricant.
-Things don’t stick to it.
+Butter is mostly fat, and fat is a lubricant—which means things don’t stick to it.

 If you have struggled with your swirled bread gapping or delaminating, butter in the swirl is the likely culprit.

-Unlike with cinnamon rolls, which have concentric swirls running perpendicular to the baking pan and are made to be pulled apart in layers to eat (just me?), a swirled bread has swirls that run parallel to the pan.
-Then, slices are cut through them.
+Unlike cinnamon rolls, which have concentric swirls that are made to be pulled apart in layers to eat (just me?), a swirled bread has swirls that run parallel to the pan.
+That means when you slice it, you’re cutting through the swirl, and if it isn’t tightly bound, it will gap and pull apart.

 If the swirls aren’t tightly bound to begin with, gapping can and will occur, and it’s no fun at all.

-The bread will still taste good, but it will be frustating if you want to toast it or use it as you would a “regular” piece of bread.
+The bread will still taste good, but it will be frustrating if you want to toast it or use it as you would a “regular” piece of bread.

 Does Cinnamon Kill Yeast?